© 2026 SimplyTrust Software Inc.

 Connecticut has a higher cost of living than the national average.
 A general guideline is 10-12 times your annual income, adjusted for Connecticut's costs.
 Our calculator provides a personalized recommendation based on your income, debts, dependents, and existing coverage.

 The average annual cost of attending a public 4-year university in Connecticut is approximately $14,500 (including tuition, fees, room, and board).
 A full 4-year degree costs around $58,000.
-If you plan to fund your children's education, this should be included in your coverage calculation.
+Education funding is often included in coverage calculations.

 Yes, Connecticut has a state estate tax.
 Estates exceeding $15,000,000 are subject to tax at rates up to 12%.
 Life insurance proceeds can provide liquidity to pay estate taxes without selling assets.